Why You Should Not Trade Stocks On Your Own

 Jimmy lost money because he was short term trading stocks and not actually investing in great companies for the long term.
 That is not to say trading stocks will not yield profits consistently but you will never beat the computer algorithms on Wall Street.
 Even if you do, it is temporary luck.
 Eventually, Wall Street will eat you alive.
 If you like to gamble, you might as well go to Las Vegas and play Baccarat.
 At least you get close to 50% chance of winning.
 Plus, you get free cocktails from attractive waitresses.
 With Jimmy speculating in the stock market he probably has less than 50% chance of making money.

 Stock Market = Biggest Casino in the World?

 Yes, everyone is gambling in the stock market.
 The difference between Jimmy and Wall Street is that Jimmy is pure gambling (speculating) while the most elite hedge funds are gambling with educated guesses.
 Hedge fund analysts pour countless hours into gathering as much information as possible on prospective companies so they can make informed investment decisions.
 If anyone can make money consistently in the stock market without investment expertise and information edge, why would Wall Street exist for so long?
 All the investment professionals would be out of work.

-For the Love of God, Please DO NOT Touch Options
+Please DO NOT Touch Options

 Options are financial instruments that can leverage your returns, but they can also magnify your losses.
 You can lose 100% of your investment through options if they expire worthless.
 Everybody loves the adrenaline rush when your options are in the money, but it only takes a couple bad trades to wipe out your entire portfolio.
 If you don't know how to value options, you should not be trading them.
 Even the so called textbook Black Scholes model is based on assumptions built on assumptions, which is essentially worthless.